 What advice do you have for current UMHS students, and medical students in general, about the Match process?

 Start researching programs and formulating your personal statement early.
-I made the mistake of starting this process a little late and it made for a few very long nights as the application deadline approached.
 Secondly, don’t wait till the last minute to ask for letters of recommendation and stay in touch with preceptors, especially if it has been a few months since you were in that specific rotation.
 Do not underestimate the value that a strong letter of recommendation can have on the outcome of your application.
 Lastly, try to relax and be yourself during your interviews.
-While I was quite nervous before my first interview, I found along the interview trail that many interviewers valued honest and candid answers highly when scoring candidates.
+I found along the interview trail that many interviewers valued honest and candid answers highly when scoring candidates.

-Are there any advantages or disadvantages for students at Caribbean medical schools regarding the Match process?
+Are there any advantages for students at Caribbean medical schools regarding the Match process?

 Many residency programs understand that Caribbean medical students have diverse backgrounds and life experiences in addition to immense dedication and work ethic to be able to succeed as international medical graduates.
 Use these experiences to highlight the fact that you will be a hardworking and dedicated resident in their program.
-There is an immense weight put on the USMLE scores of Caribbean medical graduates when it comes to the Match process, and this can serve as an obstacle for Caribbean students seeking residency training positions.
-I would say one of the biggest disadvantages for Caribbean students is that because gaining a spot in a residency program is so competitive for international graduates, residency programs are much less accommodating when it comes to poor test scores or clinical grades and are less likely to “take a chance” on certain applicants compared to US or Canadian medical graduates.
+The key is to achieve a high score on the USMLE, using the great Kaplan review program at UMHS in the 5th Semester.
+Poor performance on the USMLE can negatively affect your residency opportunities.
 There are many ways, however, to equalize the playing field, including through letters of recommendation, clinical grades, and arguably one of the most important aspects, networking.
 One of the great advantages for students studying at Caribbean medical schools is the ability to rotate at many different teaching hospitals across the US and Canada.
 This can be a great tool to outline to program directors and faculty that you are adaptable and have succeeded not just in one hospital but many.

 Was there anything specific about your medical education at UMHS and clinical rotations that prepared you well for matching?